bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

     npx create-react-app rainbow-routes --template @appacademy/simple

 Now you’ll remove all the contents of your `src` and all the contents from your `public` directory to build the application architecture from scratch!
 After you have deleted all your files within the directories, create a new `index.html` file in your `public` folder.
 Use the `html:5` emmet shortcut to generate an HTML template.
-Title your page “Rainbow Routes” and create a `div` with an `id` of `root` in your DOM’s `<body>` element.
+Title your page "Rainbow Routes" and create a `div` with an `id` of `root` in your DOM's `<body>` element.
 Create an `index.css` file in your `src` directory with the following code.
-Now let’s create your entry file!
+Now let's create your entry file!

     h4 {
       color: darkblue;